 Using a small analog computer, players could adjust two knobs and push a button, which simulated a game of tennis on an oscilloscope.
 Essentially, this was an early version of the hit game Pong, which will come into existence 14 years later.

 The game took only hours to design and was a huge success.
 Higinbotham was delighted, as his little experiment achieved exactly what he was striving for: livening up an otherwise dull and boring event.

 Higinbotham invented video games to show that science isn’t all about war and destruction.

 Tennis for Two quickly became the most popular piece at the exhibit, capturing the minds of those who played it, despite its total lack of fancy graphics or complicated controls.
 Players wrote down their scores and challenges were issued.

 Little did Higinbotham realize that day, that he had started a revolutionary movement.
 A movement that would continue to grow for years to come, eventually reshaping the entertainment industry into what it is today.

 Similar to its predecessor, Bertie the Brain, Tennis for Two was largely forgotten after the event hosted by Brookhaven National Laboratory.
 It wasn't until many years later that the seed planted on that fateful day would blossom and begin to take root.

-William Higinbotham, although accredited as the father of the first video game ever created would not focus on this field of study and research.
+William Higinbotham, despite being accredited as the father of the first video game ever created, would not focus on this field of study and research.
 Leaving that venture in others capable hands, he returned to his work on nuclear arms control for the remainder of his career.